Last updated on 2026-02-04

 Program Overview

-The Heating, Ventilation and Air Conditioning Techniques (HVAC) program at Durham College is designed to equip students with the essential skills and knowledge required in the HVAC industry.
-This program is accredited by the Technical Standards and Safety Authority, ensuring that the curriculum meets industry standards.
-Students will gain hands-on experience and theoretical knowledge, preparing them for a successful career in heating, ventilation, and air conditioning.
+The Heating, Ventilation and Air Conditioning Techniques (HVAC) program at Durham College is designed to equip students with essential skills for a career in HVAC.
+This program is accredited by the Technical Standards and Safety Authority (TSSA), ensuring that students receive a high-quality education that meets industry standards.
+Students will gain both theoretical knowledge and practical experience, preparing them to install and maintain heating and cooling systems in various settings.
+Graduates will be eligible to challenge for entry-level certifications, making them competitive in the job market.

 Program Structure

-The Heating, Ventilation and Air Conditioning Techniques program is structured to provide a comprehensive education over a period of two semesters.
-The program is delivered in person, allowing students to engage directly with instructors and peers.
-Key features of the program structure include:
+The Heating, Ventilation and Air Conditioning Techniques program is structured over a two-semester period, providing a comprehensive learning experience.
+The program is delivered in person, allowing students to engage directly with faculty and hands-on training in workshops.
+Key features of the program include:

 Featured Experiences